diongatez/gass/Readme.txt

 miner that supports both AMD and Nvidia cards (including in mixed mining rigs).
 It runs under Windows x64 and Linux x64 and has a developer fee of 0.65%.
 This means that every 90 minutes the miner will mine for us, its developers, for 35 seconds.

+PhoenixMiner also supports Ubqhash for mining UBQ, ProgPOW for mining BCI, and dual mining Ethash/Ubqhash with Blake2s.

 If you have used Claymore's Dual Ethereum miner, you can switch to PhoenixMiner with minimal hassle as we support most of Claymore's command-line options and configuration